sartak/sartak.org/published/learning-to-build-abstractions-in-quartz-composer.md

 Before we attempt that, let's simplify the problem first.
 Let's move everything to the origin.
 Change the `Radial Button`'s `Start Value` for both `Transition X` and `Transition Y` to `0`.
 And then in your composition, change the `y-coordinate` of the `Add Button` and the `Hit Test` from `-512` to `0`.

-Moving to the origin, instead of the magic `y-coordinate` `-512`, reduces the fiddliness of the task.
+Using the origin, instead of the magic `y-coordinate` `-512`, reduces the fiddliness of the task.
 Also, we'll lay the buttons across the complete circle around the add button, rather than just half or a quarter of it.
+Once we have that working, coming back and restoring these constraints would be straightforward.

 To begin, we'll remove the `End X` and `End Y` published inputs from `Radial Button`.
 You remove them the same way you added them: just right click the patch and select the property under `Published Inputs`.